ckoepp/TwitterSearch/docs/advanced_usage_tse.rst

 Advanced exception usage
 ------------------------

-Maybe there is an odd reason why you don't want TwitterSearch to raise an exception when a 404 HTTP status is returned by Twitter.
-Additional you'd like to raise an exception when a 200 HTTP status is returned.
+The HTTP exceptions are somehow configurable.
+Imagine  there is a reason why you don't like TwitterSearch to raise an exception when a 404 HTTP status is returned by the Twitter API.
+Instead you'd like to raise an exception when a 200 HTTP status is returned.
 Maybe you would like to test your firewall by doing complex HTTP queries.
-Okay, don't ask me about use-cases, let's just assume there is some strange reason to do so.
+Anyway, let's just assume there is some strange reason to do so...

-Since TwitterSearch is designed to be used in academic and highly individual scenarios it is perfectly possible to do such crazy stuff without much trouble.
+Since TwitterSearch is designed to be used in academic and highly individual scenarios it is perfectly possible to do such crazy stuff without too much of trouble.

 .. code-block:: python